wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2025-01-13-cheaper-ai-is-not-greener-ai.md

 ## Cheaper prompts, greener prompts?

+* Note on terminology: I use the terms prompt, query and inference interchangeably.
+The prompt is what you type, the query is sending it to the server.
+Inference is the process of creating the answer for the prompt.
+This is done on servers with powerful GPUs.
+Furthermore, a token is a small group of characters, between a single character and a word.

-The price per query/token for various LLMs has come down considerably compared to prices when GPT-3 was released.
+The price per query or token for various LLMs has come down considerably compared to prices when GPT-3 was released.
 In his excellent article "Things we learned about LLMs in 2024" [[2]](#2), under the heading "The environmental impact got better" [[3]](#3), Simon Willison makes the following argument:

 > A welcome result of the increased efficiency of the models—both the hosted ones and the ones I can run locally—is that the energy usage and environmental impact of running a prompt has dropped enormously over the past couple of years.